MasterJedi2014/MPMB-WotC-Subclasses-for-UA-Classes/README.md

   - Added support for the *UA22CS* spells
 - **2024-03-22:**
   - Updated the *FToD* Drakewarden with the fixes made to it in v13.1.13 of the sheet
+- **2024-05-10:**
+  - Added subclasses for the Fighter, Sorcerer, Warlock, & Wizard now that the script for *UA23PT7* is complete

 **Known Bugs:**
 - No known bugs at this time.
 Will update when any are found.